 Students who wish to transfer out of Transitions Career Institute will be given copies of their transcript upon written request.
-The school policy is to only release copies of complete and incomplete grades to students and other institutions upon written request by the student.
-Please note: other schools or institutions may not accept instruction received from TCI.
-TCI does not accept credit from other institutions at this time.
+The school policy is to only release copies of complete and incomplete grades to students and other institutions upon written requestby the student.
+Please note other schools or institutions may not accept instruction received from TCI.
+TCI does not accept credit from other institutions currently.